 - In thirty years, your mortgage will be more than likely paid off.

-- No equity is build, no matter how long you rent.
+- No equity is built, no matter how long you rent.

 - Your landlord may decide to raise your rent.

 - No tax benefits.

 - You need to check with the landlord before making any sorts of changes.